sarantos40/eCodeOrama/README.md

 ### eCodeOrama, an educational interactive flow visualization tool for mit scratch programs

-#### Summary
+#### Brief explanation

-The creation of a tool to visualize and edit the layout of the *event* based *script* flow of a [`scratch`](https://scratch.mit.edu) program, keeping it compatible with the *codeOrama* code layout specification.
+The project will create a interactive tool to extract, visualize graphically and edit (to improve the presentation of) the layout of the flow of code in blocks / scripts in a mit scratch program and their interaction with any messages or other external events.
+The tool will use rules to decide on many layout parameters (e.g. the position of the code blocks in the layout, the colors used, etc) but the user will be able to overwrite the default choices.
+The presentation will be compatible with the codeOrama code layout specification.
-The [`scratch`](https://scratch.mit.edu) programming language will be processed as `json` structures.
+The tool will also promote code understanding, especially to young students that use scratch, and will include debugging aids.
-The students can use this flow to better visualize and understand their program, to explain it, to debug it and to design extensions and modifications.
+The students can use this flow to better visualize and understand their program, to explain it to others, to debug it and to design extensions and modifications.

 #### Why is it important